 At this time, we are asking that your representative or his/her designate attend the first meeting of FPAC on May 29, 2012.
-Please identify that person and his/her contact information to Kate Richardson, Manager (A) of the Policing Standards Section, Public Safety Division, at 416-314-3079 or Kate will be distributing meeting materials to representatives once attendees have been identified.
+Please identify that person and his/her contact information to Kate Richardson, Manager (A) of the Policing Standards Section, Public Safety Division, at 416-314-3079 or Kate.Richardson@ontario.ca.
+Kate will be distributing meeting materials to representatives once attendees have been identified.